zerasul/mdbook_en/4SGDK/sgdk.md

 Later, we will see in detail how to use SGDK, using GENDEV.

-**NOTE:** GENDEV doesn't use the last version of SGDK; we recommend to use Docker.
+**NOTE:** GENDEV doesn't use the last version of SGDK; we recommend using Docker.

 ### MarsDev

 We have been using all the tools that SGDK or GENDEV has; however, sometimes it is very complicated to maintain all the tools in different environments that are very heterogeneous.

-Therefore, the MARSDEV project allows to have a homogeneous way of using SGDK or the different tools available.
+Therefore, the MARSDEV project allows a homogeneous way of using SGDK or the different tools available.

 You can download MarsDev from its repository: